-What Don Elijio and I have brought to the world through the Arvigo Institute is a gift to humanity.
+What Don Elijio and I have brought to the world through THE ARVIGO® TECHNIQUES OF MAYA ABDOMINAL THERAPY (under license from the Arvigo Institute, LLC) is a gift to humanity.
 We alleviate suffering.
-By now thousands of women are free of uterine disorders and countless babies have been born into families who were unable to conceive until they received The Arvigo Techniques of Maya Abdominal Therapy from one of our trained practitioners now in twenty-two countries.
+By now thousands of women are free of uterine disorders and countless babies have been born into families who were unable to conceive until they received THE ARVIGO® TECHNIQUES OF MAYA ABDOMINAL THERAPY (under license from the Arvigo Institute, LLC) from one of our trained practitioners now in twenty-two countries.
 Through my books, lectures and programs, Don Elijio has been made immortal.
 Rainforest Remedies: One Hundred Healing Herbs of Belize is now a household standard.
 I dedicated twenty years of my life to deciphering the anatomy and physiology of what Don Elijio, a man who could not read or write, taught me about his ancient massage and spiritual healing.
 Instead of a dying or dead art, it is vibrant and actively growing around the world because the combination of our life’s work is a blessing to the world.
 As he said, “No quiero llevar mi lampara al panteon.”
 “I do not want to take my lamp to the grave.”

 FROM CHRISTINE LEE: Having said that, individual Intellectual property is the creations of one’s mind through invention, literary &/or artistic bodies of work and symbols/images.
 It represents creativity, imagination, passion, wisdom from your heart and soul.